 The XM satellites are in orbit over the equator; therefore, objects south of the vehicle may cause satellite reception interruptions.
 To help compensate for this, ground-based repeaters are placed in major metropolitan areas.
-Satellite signals are more likely to be blocked by tall buildings and mountains the farther north you travel from the equator.
+Satellite signals are more likely to be blocked by tall buildings and blocked by tall buildings and mountains the farther north you travel from the equator.